wds4/DCoSL/bounties/README.md

 Refactor Curated Lists (which is currently functional in Pretty Good Apps desktop client) as a website (perhaps a progressive web app?) and with better UX.

+Phase 1 - Explorer: 10,000,000 sats

+(additional phases, to be determined)

 # [Curated Graphs](./curatedGraphs)

-A prototype has not yet been built in Pretty Good Apps, but work is in progress.
+A prototype is under contstruction in Pretty Good Apps, under the name: Curated Channels.